10 Tips For Looking Fabulous After 40 in Tall Boots

 There’s nothing like a pair of tall boots to make you look modern, sexy, and chic.
 Whether they’re knee-high stiletto boots or low-heel riding boots, a pair of gorgeous boots will rock your wardrobe.

-Here are 10 Tips for How to Wear Tall Boots and some cute outfits to go with them.
+Here are 10 Tips for wearing tall boots and some cute outfits to pair with them.

 Tall boots come in various heights, from mid-calf to over-the-knee, but the most flattering boot is one that ends below the bottom of the kneecap.
 The reason?

 Mid-calf boots stop at the widest part of your calf, cutting you off vertically.
 They’re not the best if you have chunky calves because they can make your calves look even wider.
-Over-the-knee boots or thigh-high are fun but can be tricky, especially if you have short legs.
+Over-the-knee boots or thigh-high boots are fun but can be tricky, especially if you have short legs.
 They tend to swallow you up or put too much emphasis on your thighs.
-Knee-high boots are perfect since they create a long, lean line that makes your legs look long and thin.
+Knee-high boots are perfect since they create a long, lean line that makes your legs appear longer and thinner.

 2. Aim for No Gap

 The perfect fit is key.
-Your boots should be tight enough around your calf, so there’s no gap (or just a tiny one).
-They should be sleek, and fitted but not tight.
-There shouldn’t be any skin bulging over, but they’re also shouldn’t be more than a half-inch of space between your boot or your leg either.
-Otherwise, it takes away from that tapered, streamlined look.
+Your boots should fit snugly around your calf, with no noticeable gap (or just a slight one).
+They should be sleek and fitted but not tight.
+There shouldn’t be any skin bulging over, but there also shouldn’t be more than a half-inch of space between your boot and your leg.
+Otherwise, it detracts from the tapered, streamlined look.

-The exception is riding boots which have a straighter fit and are more rustic.
+The exception is riding boots, which have a straighter fit and are more rustic in appearance.
 These can be slightly wider around the leg.

 3. Suede Boots are The Comfiest

-Tall suede boots are your best choice if comfort is a priority because suede is such a soft, flexible material.
-Also, since suede is stretchy, it’s great for skinny calves because it molds to thin legs like a glove.
+Tall suede boots are your best choice if comfort is a priority, as suede is a soft and flexible material.
+Additionally, since suede is stretchy, it’s ideal for those with skinny calves, as it molds to thin legs like a glove.
 If you have large or muscular calves, leather boots are more flattering.

 4. Large Calves Need Extra Features

 If you have large calves, you’ll need to look for boots that measure 16″ or more around.
-Boots with full side zippers and elastic panels also help.
-This classic black riding boot (above left) is stylish but practical too because it has stretchy knit panels built into the back of the boot to allow for expansion.
+Boots with full side zippers and elastic panels also provide added support.
+This classic black riding boot (above left) is both stylish and practical, featuring stretchy knit panels built into the back of the boot to allow for expansion.

 5. Skinny Calves Need Insets